 A text file explaining where to find information about the QA2 results.
-The main source of information on the data processing is now the "weblog", item (4), in the subdirectory "qa".
+Please note that the main source of information on the data processing is the "weblog" included in the subdirectory "qa": for more details see Section 4), i.e. QA documentation in subdirectory "qa".